sybrew/the-seo-framework/readme.txt

 		-> Although this will help speed up queries, especially those of large sites, it will hinder large sites for they might use special queries to test against TSF.
 			-> Then again, you should assert in PHP more than the database.
 TSF's "qubit" system is a poster child for that.

-TODO mention: `\The_SEO_Framework\ROBOTS_IGNORE_PROTECTION` now also prevents tests against archive pagination.
-	* This to be in line with homepage pagination.

 TODO allow custom robots generators?
-TODO in the robots-generators, can/should we memo the globals?
 TODO update https://theseoframework.com/docs/api/constants/ with `\The_SEO_Framework\ROBOTS_ASSERT`
-TODO make umemo kmemo, and introduce umemo which allows callbacks
-	-> I'm afraid it'd require PHP 8.1 for best effect, though: `fn()=>{}` -> But use keywords are useful.
-Pun intended.
-	-> or keep umemo and make fmemo (amemo -> actionable memo?)?
-TODO 404 -> noindex isn't working anymore.
-TODO array -> iterable?
-TODO ?array -> ?iterable?
 TODO apply yield from... in base sitemap?
 TODO s_...$new_value -> $something_else?